The Latest Technologies that Most Car Buyers Look for When They Purchase Cars Today

 Teen Driver Technology

 If you are occasionally handing over the car keys to your teenager, this technology would come in handy.
 Some of the most liked features include the following: notification through your email or other contact details once the car exceeds a specified speed limit; disabling of the car stereo if the seatbelts are not properly used; and blocking the ability to crank the stereo to full blast (a common cause of distracted driving among teen drivers)

 “If you are occasionally handing over the car keys to your teenager, this technology would come in handy.”

 Adaptive Cruise Control

 They say once you use this technology, you’ll never go back.
 Adaptive cruise control is like putting more intelligence into the vehicle.
-An array of built-in sensors facilitate adaptive cruise control—the car matches the speed of the vehicle running in front of it.
-Thus, as a driver, you won’t need constant hitting of the gas and the brake even if you are in highway traffic.
+An array of built-in sensors facilitates adaptive cruise control—the car matches the speed of the vehicle running in front of it.
+Thus, as a driver, you won’t need the constant hitting of the gas and the brake even if you are in highway traffic.
 The same works for stop-and-go traffic during city driving.

 Automatic Emergency Braking